ruuvi/ruuvi-station-influx-gateway/README.md

 - AWS Lambdas,
 - Azure Functions,
 - Google Cloud Functions,
+- Heroku,

-or similar serverless runtime environments.
+or similar more or less serverless runtime environments.

 The server itself is implemented in `index.js` and has under 100 lines of code aside from dependencies defined in `package.json` and `package-lock.json`.